 If you have questions please do not hesitate to call the community information line: 1800 570 529.

 Snowy Hydro is committed to strengthening communities in the local and regional area of the proposed Hunter Power Project.
-As part of this commitment, we have established a Community Investment Fund to benefit local communities.
-The first round of funding for 2021 is now open for applications.
-Community groups and organisations located in the regions of the proposed Project and within the Cessnock and Maitland Local Government Areas are encouraged to apply for funding or in-kind support through the Fund.
+As part of this commitment, we operated a Community Investment Fund to benefit local communities.
+This initiative has awarded over $175,000 across 39 different community projects in the regions of the Hunter Power Project and within the Cessnock and Maitland Local Government Areas.

 About the Hunter Power Project